mongodb/docs-mongodb-vscode/source/includes/admonitions/warn-configure-path.rst

    - Configure your machine's ``PATH`` environment variable to include the filepath to your shell binary.

-   If you install a new version of your MongoDB shell, update your ``PATH`` variable to reference the new version.
+   If you install a new version of your MongoDB shell, you will need to update your ``PATH`` variable to reference the new version.

 .. seealso::